cpp-johnny/competitive/codeforces/0thinkingProcess.md

 we should do a sliding window appraoch as it is faster. --> if the previous was W, --W_count.
 If the current one is W, then ++W_Count.

 first we do index 0 to k. thats the first wibdow. then we do for the rest. this is to avoid having nk runtime.

+# 2126A Only One Digit (800)

+find the smallest number in the digits

+convert to string to sort. then take index 0. then convert back to int.